-These easy, oven-baked Italian pork sausage meatballs are moist, tender and make a delicious appetizer or main course.
+These easy, oven-baked Italian sausage meatballs are moist, tender and make a delicious appetizer or main course.
 They require only a few common ingredients and are ready in 25 minutes from start to finish.
 You simply pulse all ingredients together in the food processor for maximum convenience and minimum messiness.

 For more juicy and flavorful homemade meatballs, also check out these ginger garlic cilantro meatballs!